Holic75/Baldurs-gate-dnd-3.5/README.md

 – THAC0 and APR progression of a FIGHTER.
 – At first level receives for free Combat Prowess(1):Weapon Finesse and Tactics(1):Insightful Strike feats.
 – At 11th level Swashbuckler receives +1 bonus to all savingthrows.
-– At 14th each critical hit of Swashbuckler reduces target's Strength by 2 points for 10 rounds (cumulatively).
+– At 14th level each critical hit of Swashbuckler reduces target's Strength by 2 points for 5 rounds (cumulatively).
-– At 19th each critical hit of Swashbuckler additionally reduces target's Constitution by 2 points for 10 rounds (cumulatively).
+– At 19th level each critical hit of Swashbuckler additionally reduces target's Constitution by 2 points for 5 rounds (cumulatively).

 Disadvantages:
 – May not use Sneak attack.